Bernard Dufour: Life

-Dufour originally studied agricultural engineering.
+Born in Paris, France, on 21 November 1922, Dufour originally studied agricultural engineering.
 During the German Occupation, he was pressed into war labour.
 He was sent to Germany with Alain Robbe-Grillet and there they met Claude Ollier.
-In the winter of 1944–45, he went to the University of Heidelberg and studied Eugène Delacroix and Stéphane Mallarmé.
-After the war he copied works of Michelangelo and Tintoretto in the Louvre.
+In the winter of 1944–45, Dufour went to the University of Heidelberg and studied Eugène Delacroix and Stéphane Mallarmé.
+After the war, he copied the works of Michelangelo and Tintoretto in the Louvre.

-His first solo exhibition was at the Galerie Maeght in 1948, followed by exhibitions in the Jeanne Bucher gallery between 1951 and 1953.
+Dufour's first solo exhibition was at the Galerie Maeght in 1948, followed by exhibitions in the Jeanne Bucher Gallery between 1951 and 1953.
 Motivated by these successes, he soon signed an exclusive contract with art dealer Pierre Loeb.
 He collaborated with many writers, including René de Solier, André Pieyre de Mandiargues, Georges Lambrichs, Paule Thévenin and Alain Jouffroy.
-In the later 1950s, he began to attract attention outside France; in 1959, he participated in the second documenta exhibition in Kassel.
+In the later 1950s, Dufour began to attract attention outside France; in 1959, he participated in the second documenta exhibition in Kassel.

 From 1960, he turned from abstract to figurative painting, initially self-portraits and mournful figures, later scandalous nudes.
 In 1961 he opened a studio in an old mill on the river Aveyron in Foissac, where he also lived.
 He took part in the Venice Biennale in 1964.
-From this time he formed enduring friendships with other writers of the literary avant garde, such as Pierre Guyotat, Denis Roche, Catherine Millet and Jacques Henric.
-From the 1970s he worked in photography as well as painting, and wrote several volumes of artistic notes and memoirs.
+From this time, he formed enduring friendships with other writers of the literary avant-garde, such as Pierre Guyotat, Denis Roche, Catherine Millet and Jacques Henric.
+From the 1970s, Dufour worked in photography as well as painting and wrote several volumes of artistic notes and memoirs.

 La Belle Noiseuse, Jacques Rivette's 1991 film about an elderly artist, was partly inspired by Dufour, who was credited as "the hand of the artist" painting the picture at the heart of the film.
 In 1995, Dufour's wife Martine died of cancer.
 Dufour lived his last years in Villeneuve.